Kong/docs.konghq.com/src/gateway/get-started/configure-services-and-routes.md

 In this tutorial, you will complete the following steps:

 * Create a service pointing to the [Mockbin](https://mockbin.org/) API.
-The Mockbin API generates custom endpoints to test, mock, and track HTTP requests & responses between libraries, sockets and APIs.
+The Mockbin API generates custom endpoints to test, mock, and track HTTP requests and responses between libraries, sockets, and APIs.
 * Create a route with a specific path for requests.
 * Use the service you created to return your request as a response.
 This will help you understand how {{site.base_gateway}} proxies API requests.